Friday, January 13, 2012

 Venus and I continued to plug away, using various techniques to improve her balance and suppleness in trot and canter.
 I mixed her work days with lots of walks on the hills to keep her mind fresh.
 Somewhere along there I started to really look forward to riding my girl.

 In September, again I returned to Scott for a check-up, and he was thrilled (his words, actually).
 Ashley, the assistant trainer at Hasslers who has seen Venus since she was 5, didn’t recognize her.
 I was actually a bit surprised by their reactions.
-Venus had improved gradually, and although I knew that we weren’t fighting any more, I hadn’t realized her gaits and balance had changed so dramatically.
+Venus had improved gradually, and although I knew our rides were going well, I hadn’t realized her gaits and balance had changed so dramatically.
 Scott sent me home with the orders of “come back with a canter pirouette.”
 The light bulb was burning bright and steady.

-After the first treatment, the sticky warm-up was gone.
-By the second treatment, the splint was significantly smaller, and she was working brilliantly.
-We headed down to Scott’s for our December lesson, and Kelsey tagged along to shoot some video.
+I continued to do my homework, and when I headed down to Scott’s for our December lesson, Kelsey tagged along to shoot some video.
 The lesson went well, with work on improving her right lead canter, improving the clarity of her half-pass work, and cleaning up her changes.
 At one point, she locked into a brilliant, balanced, ridable left-lead canter that completely rocked my world.

 Then I came home and watched the video.
 She looked even better than she felt.